Sports Coach Logo Sports Coach Training Principles Fitness Components

 What Lifestyle changes are the best for increasing post-workout recovery?

 Muscle growth occurs after the workout, not during.
-Your body needs to be in optimal condition to see the most improvement, and getting into optimal shape requires a lot of careful attention.
-It would be best if you had a healthy diet, a good sleep schedule, a healthy mind state (yes, that matters), and getting all these different things in check can take some serious attention.
+Your body needs to be in optimal condition to see the most improvement, and getting into optimal shape requires careful attention.
+It would be best to have a healthy diet, a good sleep schedule, a healthy mind state (yes, that matters), and get all these different things in check, which can take some serious attention.

 Keep your diet in check

-Your diet is possibly the most crucial aspect of developing a healthy workout routine.
-You probably already know that you need a lot of protein to see any significant improvement to your muscle mass, but protein is not the only important thing your body needs.
-It is important to regulate what type of food you eat regarding your workout schedule.
+Your diet is crucial to developing a healthy workout routine.
+You probably already know that you need a lot of protein to see any significant improvement in your muscle mass, but protein is not the only important thing your body needs.
+Regarding your workout schedule, regulating what type of food you eat is essential.

-• Make sure you eat carbohydrates before your workout.
-Carbohydrates supply energy to your body, and you will need them to help you meet your maximum potential.
-It is best not to eat your meals any later than two hours before your workout.
+• Eat carbohydrates before your workout.
+Carbohydrates supply energy to your body; you will need them to help you meet your maximum potential.
+It is best not to eat meals any later than two hours before your workout.

-• Do not worry - the carbohydrates will still be circulating in your body, especially if you consume slow-digesting complex carbs like those found in potatoes and whole grains.
+• Do not worry - the carbohydrates will still circulate, especially if you consume slow-digesting complex carbohydrates like those found in potatoes and whole grains.

 • Protein can be consumed anytime but should be consumed regularly.
-Since digestion is generally a slow process, as long as you have a regular protein intake, you can be sure that it will be put to good use.
+Since digestion is generally a slow process, as long as you have a regular protein intake, you can be sure it will be used well.

 • Another powerful way to boost recovery after intense exercise is to consume turmeric.
-Studies have shown that turmeric can reduce the pain that is linked to (DOMS) and the way it does this is by lowering inflammation and by removing free radicals in the body.
+Studies have shownthat turmeric can reduce the pain linked to (DOMS) by lowering inflammation and removing free radicals in the body.

 Consider intermittent anabolic fasting